ronanchilvers/solo-d6/Game/Scenes/13 - Down The Stairs.md

 > [!roll] Attack - Lynx tries to bite Sakari
 > **Result:** 6

 The lynx slashes at Sakari with its claws, wrenching him forward and biting down on his arm.
 Sakari yells in pain.
-Behind it the other two lynx are try
+Behind it the other two lynx are trying to push past but can't fit into the tunnel.

+> [!roll] Attack - Kaapo attacks lynx
+> **Result:** 6

+> [!roll] Attack - Kaapo attacks lynx again
+> **Result:** 5

+Kaapo's voice is shrill as his shrieks words of magic.
+Twin bolts of fire shoot past Okan and Sakari.
+There is a smell of sizzling hair and hide as they scorch the creature.